Jo Patti Munisteri's Professional and Personal Background

 My son, Denali's senior high school project was consolidated into book form and titled: "Zen and the Art of Skiing".
 It is published by his sister, Sequoia's publishing companyDi Angelo Publications.(see photo)

-My daughter Sequoia Schmidt (sequoiaschmidt.com) has her own business.
-Sequoia married John McEvoy an Irish citizen who lived in New Zealand and the USA.
+My daughter Sequoia Schmidt (sequoiaschmidt.com) has her own business which is now international in scope.
+Sequoia is known as an athlete in adventure sports including alpine climbing, snowboarding, skydiving and BASEjumping.
+Sequoia is married to John McEvoy an Irish citizen who lived in New Zealand and the USA.
 He is an international BASE jumper, owner ofBASEgear and trainer at Snake River BaseAcademy based out of Idaho,USA.

 Tragically my son, Denali Schmidt was killed while helping his father climb K-2 inPakistan, in late July 2013.
 Neither Denalinor his father's, (Marty Schmidt) bodies have been found.